claudiasalves/CV/README.md

 ## Skills

-Your previous experience is really important.
-You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.

-Consider skills relevent to software development.
-Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevent to technology.
-Good examples clearly explain the impact you've had.

-Here's an example

-#### Adaptability, rapidly responding to dynamic business needs
+#### Adaptability and problem-solving

+- Adjusted quickly to different work settings, from the NHS to start-ups with a demanding and high-pressure environment
 - Implemented changes according to updates in guidelines, building and nurturing relationships with key stakeholders and managing resources efficiently
 - Planned an increase in capacity based on data analysis (KPIs, revenue) and operational forecast
-- Adjusted quickly to different work settings, from the NHS to start-ups with a demanding and high-pressure environment

-#### Another skill

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-#### Another skill
+#### Communication and teamwork
+- Managed a cross-functional team of 13 with a varied skill set from clinical to administrative roles
+- Handled client relationships and liaised with different teams, including designers, developers, project managers, editors, to develop and progress the projects

 ## Education